Skip to main content

 What is factory farming and why is it a problem?

 We often think of the UK having small local farms with frolicking lambs in fields.
-In fact, over 70% of animals are raised on factory farms.
+But the reality is often quite different.

 Factory farms are associated with poor animal welfare and high environmental costs.
+In this article we explore the problems of factory farms.

 What is factory farming?